Police and Emergency Service Reforms

 A Call for Change

 In November 2022, the Independent Commission of Inquiry into QPS responses to domestic and family violence delivered its report, ‘A Call for Change’, and companion report, ‘Behind the Call for Change’, to Government.
-It made 78 recommendations for reform, concentrated on the QPS, but also touching on broader domestic and family violence systemic issues.
+It made seventy-eight recommendations for reform, concentrated on the QPS, but also touching on broader domestic and family violence systemic issues.

-The Government released an initial response on 21 November 2022, in which it accepted in principle all 78 recommendations and announced an initial $100 million investment.
+The Government released an initial response on 21 November 2022, in which it accepted in principle all seventy-eight recommendations and announced an initial $100 million investment.
 The reforms address structural, systemic, disciplinary and cultural improvements to the QPS and reforms to the wider sector.

 The first Domestic and family violence reform: a pathway forward for change annual report was released on 14 December 2023.